A time- and space-optimal algorithm for the many-visits TSP: Discussion

 \section{Discussion}

-We described three new algorithms (along with variations) for the many-visits TSP problem.
-In particular, we showed how to solve the problem in time single-exponential in the number $n$ of cities, while using space only polynomial in $n$.
-This yields the first improvement over the Cosmadakis-Papadimitriou algorithm in more than 30 years.
+We described three new algorithms, along with variations, for the many-visits TSP problem.
+In particular, we showed how the problem can be solved in time single-exponential in the number~$n$ of cities, while using space only polynomial in $n$.
+This yields the first improvement over the Cosmadakis-Papadimitriou algorithm in more than 35 years.

-It remains an interesting open question to improve the bases of the exponentials in our run times; recent algebraic techniques~\cite{Algebraization, Golovnev, Koivisto} may be of help.
-An algorithm solving MV-TSP in time $O^{\ast}((4+\varepsilon)^n)$, i.e.\ matching the Gurevich-Shelah algorithm for solving the standard TSP with polynomial space, would be particularly interesting, even in the special case when all edge costs are equal to $1$ or $2$.
-(Such instances of MV-TSP arise e.g.\ in the {\sc Maximum Scatter TSP} application by Kozma and M{\"o}mke~\cite{KozmaMomke2017}.)
+It remains an interesting open question to improve the bases of the exponentials in our run times, even in the special case when all edge costs are equal to $1$ or $2$.
+Such instances of MV-TSP arise e.g.\ in the {\sc Maximum Scatter TSP} application by Kozma and M{\"o}mke~\cite{KozmaMomke2017}.
+Recent algebraic techniques~\cite{Algebraization, Golovnev, Koivisto} may be of help.

 In practice, one may reduce the search space of our algorithms via heuristics, for instance by forcing certain (directed) edges to be part of the solution.
 An edge $(i,j)$ is part of the solution if the optimal tour visits it \emph{at least once}.
 This may be reasonable if the edges in question are very cheap.